 The Loan Agreement includes features requiring (i) additional interest rate upon an event of default accrued at an additional 5%, and (ii) the Lender's right to declare all outstanding principal and interest immediately payable upon an event of default.
 These two features were analyzed and determined to be embedded derivatives to be valued as separate financial instruments.
 These embedded derivatives were bundled and valued as one compound derivative in accordance with the applicable accounting guidance for derivatives and hedging transactions.
-The Company determined that the value of the embedded derivatives is not material as of September 30, 2022.
+The Company determined that, due to the unlikely event of default, the embedded derivatives have a de minimis value as of March 31, 2023.
 The derivative liability will be remeasured at fair value at each reporting date, with changes in fair value being recorded as other income (expense) in the condensed consolidated statements of operations and comprehensive loss.